This article summarises the appeal of Audemars Piguet (AP) in easy-to-understand terms , with terminology hints provided for technical terms.

 - ② Provenance: Where was it purchased (direct/regular/parallel)?
 Paper history, email, invoice.

-- ④Bracelet: Stretching, rattle, and buckle jamming.
+- ④Bracelet: Stretching, rattle, and buckle engagement.

 - ⑤Hands and calendar: Are they misaligned or stuck?